4idn/RoHunter/README.md

 # RoHunter
 Searches Roblox game for user.
-This was made to be a faster version of the ever so popular <a href="https://chrome.google.com/webstore/detail/rosearcher/jhamlfgelgpjgbifbpepmclhnellfoaa">RoSearcher</a> extension.
+This was made to be a <b>faster</b> and more <b>stable</b> version of the ever so popular <a href="https://chrome.google.com/webstore/detail/rosearcher/jhamlfgelgpjgbifbpepmclhnellfoaa">RoSearcher</a> extension.

 ##### How to use
 <ul>